-The NAG Fortran Library Manual is the principal printed form of documentation for the NAG Fortran Library.
+The NAG Fortran Library Manual is the principal documentation for both the NAG Fortran Library and the NAG SMP Library.
 It has the same chapter structure as the Library: each chapter of routines in the Library has a corresponding chapter (of the same name) in the Manual.
 The chapters occur in alphanumeric order.
-General introductory documents are placed in Volume 1 of the Manual.
+General introductory documents appear at the beginning of the Manual.